 The line has the most intensive service of any comparable single-track route in the UK, with up to 33 trains each way each day.
-ALRUG has successful campaigned for earlier trains on Sundays and more mid-evening trains; we would like a half-hourly service on Sundays as well as weekdays and Saturdays.
+ALRUG has successfully campaigned for earlier trains on Sundays and more mid-evening trains.

 The line has predominantly unmanned stations: the ticket buying facilities are:

 - Exeter St Davids: ticket office + ticket machines

 - Exeter Central: ticket office + ticket machine

 - St James Park: no facilities – buy on train

 - Polsloe Bridge: no facilities – buy on train

 - Exton: no facilities – buy on train

 - Lympstone Village: no facilities – buy on train

 - Exmouth: ticket office – limited hours + ticket machine